zesstype/Black-Han-Sans/README.md

 # Black-Han-Sans

-ZESSTYPE is a type designer based in Seoul.
+ZESSTYPE is a type designer based in Seoul, South Korea.

-‘1st Black’ Hangul fonts were made in 2015, and ‘ZBLACK Original’ fonts were improved through tumblbug crowd funding.
-This ‘Black Han Sans’ project is a Hangul font that adjusts the width of letters based on ‘ZBLACK’ Hangul fonts and enhances readability and usability.
+The story of ZESSTYPE began in 2015 with our first Korean Hangul typeface, 1st Black.
+Since developing that first font, ZESSTYPE has also published a second typeface called ZBLACK Original with support from the Korean crowdfunding platform Tumblbug.

+Black Han Sans is a new Korean Hangul typeface based on ZBLACK Original.
+With adjustments to the spacing between letters, this typeface has more structurally unified heights and widths.
+It has also been improved for greater legibility and usability.

-Black Han Sans is a Hangul font designed to fill a square.
+Black Han Sans has been designed to emphasize square shapes as a font for headlines and titles.
-It consists of 2,580 Korean characters, numbers and punctuation marks.
-Latin alphabet letters, and other symbols are not provided.
-We plan to improve continuously through Github.
+It includes 2,580 Korean characters, numbers and punctuation marks.
+Latin alphabet characters and other symbols are not provided.

+Progress on this font will continue via Github so that the project will constantly evolve in various ways.

 #